processout/processout-php/README.md

 ProcessOut PHP Server
 =====================

-This package manages invoices for the server-side of an application that uses the ProcessOut SDK.
+This package provides bindings to the ProcessOut API.
+Manage your callbacks, create new invoices, redirect your users to a newly generated checkout page and more.

 ProcessOut makes you able to manage a bunch of payment gateways - such as PayPal, Crypto currencies, Payza or Dwolla, with no efforts.
 Learn more on the [ProcessOut's website](https://www.processout.com).